 The Jamaica JAR Accelerator takes a JAR file (Source JAR) and produces a new JAR file (Accelerated JAR) that has the content of the given Source JAR augmented with a shared library containing methods in classes of the JAR that have been compiled to machine code.
 The library is marked with the platform for which it is intended.
-When a class from the Accelerated JAR is loaded by an executable program created by the Jamaica Builder and running on a matching platform, the shared library is automatically linked with that program.
-The program may be a stand-alone program linked directly with the JamaicaVM runtime or a Jamaica virtual machine instance.
+When a class from the Accelerated JAR is loaded by an executable program running on a matching platform, the shared library is automatically linked with that program.
+The program may be a stand-alone program linked directly with the JamaicaVM runtime (i.e. an executable program created by the Jamaica Builder) or a Jamaica virtual machine instance.